GrinonBarrett/Taksidos/To Do.md

 Expand the magical services.
 Expand services in general to include messengers, assassins, and scouts.

 ###### May split the spells into their own repository and the creatures into their own.
 This would make it a touch easier to fork for folks to do some homebrew with down the road.

-###### May also do so with all non-manfolk species so that it is more streamlined for a player to make their first character.
-The system certainly has a weakness in character creation as the intention was that I could handle most of that load for the wee ones, but less crunch orinted folks may not appreciate it as much despite the game being more streamlined afterwards.